ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 ```

-Ok, so with the key concepts of templates and page covered, you're now [ready to start](/getting-started/creating-content/) creating content and developing your first Greenwood site!
+Ok, so with the key concepts of workspaces, templates and pages covered, you're now ready to start [creating content](/getting-started/creating-content/) and developing your first Greenwood site!